All Episodes

 Because that would level the playing field.

-What is this fair share actually mean to you people?
+What does this fair share actually mean to you people?

 What is the president's obligation to fair share?